 I have always been fascinated by the concept and technology of space travel.
 I remember thinking at the time that we had finally made it.
 I'd been reading science fiction, well... since I could read.
 I grew up reading Robert Heinlein, Isaac Asimov, and Arthur C. Clarke -- and now all of those wonderful SciFi worlds I had been reading about were within reach.
 We would soon be exploring the solar system and beyond.
 I believed there would be cities on the Moon and people would soon be living on Mars.
 I was 24 years old at the time and could only imagine the wonderful progress that would be made in the decades to come.

 Of course, none of that happened.
 Just three years later in 1972, Apollo 17 made the last landing on the Moon, and no one has ever gone back.
 Society turned away from space and got lost in the problems of Earth.

 When it became obvious that we had lost the dream, I started writing.
 The Lunar Free State series tells the story of a group of people who didn’t lose that dream, who kept it alive into the 21st century and made it come true.

-To date, I've published five novels in the Lunar Free State series, with The Next Crusade having just arrived in time for the New Year (12/31/2021).
-The sixth one, Season of the Wolf is now in the publishers hands, scheduled for publication in early 2022.
+To date, I've published eight novels in the Lunar Free State series, with The Never Ever War having launched in February of 2023.
+The ninth one, Stand on Xanadu is now in the publishers hands, scheduled for publication in a few months.

 What readers may not know is that there is another novel in the series, written over 20 years ago, that has not yet been published.
 When I realized I was writing a generational series it was apparent that the third novel jumped too far ahead of the first two.
 I needed to fill in the gap before the third one could be released.
-The Next Crusade and Season of the Wolf will do some of that but there will need to be at least one more before we get there.
+With Stand on Xanadu, we are almost there, but I think we'll need one more novel before that unpublished one can be released.